 Who we are and what we’ve become is a conglomeration of choice and chance.
 Sometimes, we might not even distinguish the difference.
 Have you ever noticed how many of us go to college and never work in the field we studied?
 Sometimes, that’s choice and sometimes it’s chance.
 Maybe we couldn’t find that special job we wanted.
 The winds of chance did not blow in our direction.
 Sometimes, we just grow older and decide that wasn’t the career path for us.

 At one time, I wanted to be a teacher.
 Then, I wanted to be a journalist.
 What really happened was I became a mom and stayed home with the kids while they were little.
 My first real job after returning to college was in subscriptions at a coonhound magazine.
 Believe me, I never saw that coming!

 After that company moved out of town, I, by chance, was selected to interview for a job on a computer.
 You have to realize that I had never seen a computer, much less used one.
 I chose to believe that it was something I always wanted to experience.
 That choice changed our family’s economic situation.
 Up until then, we had spent several years living frugally and still barely getting by.

 Nine years after Jim passed away, I chose to remarry.
 So, here I am, in this house, in this room, at this table, working on this PC because of a lifetime of choices and by chance.
 It’s a scary thought that my destiny would have changed if I had made one different decision along the way.
 Yes, I have a monopoly on my life.
 No one else will ever have the exact experiences or make the same decisions I have made.

 On the other hand, I’ve always had a feeling that the choices and chances I took were meant to be.
-I seriously doubt that I’ve always made the wisest or even most logical choice.
-My decisions have been good, bad, and ugly, yet somehow, in the end, it worked out.
+I seriously doubt that I’ve always made the wisest or even the most logical choice.
+My decisions have been good, bad, and ugly, and yet somehow, in the end, it worked out.